Binance USD Trading Down 0.1% This Week (BUSD)

-Binance USD (CURRENCY:BUSD) traded 0% lower against the dollar during the 1-day period ending at 16:00 PM ET on June 25th.
-In the last week, Binance USD has traded 0.1% lower against the dollar.
-Binance USD has a total market cap of $9.96 billion and approximately $4.29 billion worth of Binance USD was traded on exchanges in the last 24 hours.
-One Binance USD coin can now be bought for $1.00 or 0.00003106 BTC on popular exchanges.
+Binance USD (CURRENCY:BUSD) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 7:00 AM E.T. on June 28th.
+In the last seven days, Binance USD has traded 0.1% lower against the U.S. dollar.
+One Binance USD coin can now be purchased for approximately $1.00 or 0.00002889 BTC on popular cryptocurrency exchanges.
+Binance USD has a total market capitalization of $10.01 billion and approximately $3.79 billion worth of Binance USD was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.